rakshanakrish/Prediction-using-supervised-ml-LinearRegression-/README.md

 This project is **open-source** and available under the [MIT License](LICENSE).

 ---
-**📩 Contact:** If you have any questions, reach out via GitHub Issues or Discussions!
+**📩 Contact:** If you have any questions, reach out via GitHub Issues or Linkedin or X platform